Exile on Main St.: Release and reception

 Exile on Main St. was first released on 12 May 1972 as a double album by Rolling Stones Records.
 It was the band's tenth studio album released in the United Kingdom.
 Preceded by the UK (number 5) and US (number 7) Top 10 hit "Tumbling Dice", Exile on Main St was an immediate commercial success, reaching number 1 worldwide just as the band embarked on their celebrated 1972 American Tour.
 Their first American tour in three years, it featured many songs from the new album.
 The Richards-sung "Happy" was released as a second single to capitalize on the tour; it would peak at number 22 in the United States in August.

 After the release of Exile on Main St., Allen Klein sued the Rolling Stones for breach of settlement because five songs on the album were composed while Jagger and Richards were under contract with his company, ABKCO: "Sweet Virginia", "Loving Cup", "All Down the Line", "Shine a Light" and "Stop Breaking Down" (written by Robert Johnson but re-interpreted by Jagger and Richards).
 ABKCO acquired publishing rights to the songs, giving it a share of the royalties from Exile on Main St., and was able to release another album of Rolling Stones songs, More Hot Rocks (Big Hits & Fazed Cookies).

 Exile on Main St. was not well received by some contemporary critics, who found the quality of the songs inconsistent.
 Reviewing in July 1972 for Rolling Stone, Lenny Kaye said the record has "a tight focus on basic components of the Stones' sound as we've always known it," including blues-based rock music with a "pervading feeling of blackness".
 However, he added that the uneven quality of songs means "the great Stones album of their mature period is yet to come".
 Richard Williams of Melody Maker was more enthusiastic and deemed it the band's best album, writing that it will "take its place in history" as the music "utterly repulses the sneers and arrows of outraged put down artists.
 Once and for all, it answers any questions about their ability as rock 'n' rollers."
 Geoffrey Cannon of The Guardian agreed, stating: "Exile On Main Street will go down as [the Stones'] classic album, made at the height of their musical powers and self-confidence."
 The NME's Roy Carr gave additional praise to the tracks, praising the styles present, the performances of the band and the lyrical content.
-In a year-end list for Newsday, Christgau named it the best album of 1972 and said, "this fagged-out masterpiece" marks the peak of rock music for the year as it "explored new depths of record-studio murk, burying Mick's voice under layers of cynicism, angst and ennui".
+In a year-end list for Newsday, Christgau named it the best album of 1972, stating the "fagged-out masterpiece" marks the peak of rock music for the year as it "explored new depths of record-studio murk, burying Mick's voice under layers of cynicism, angst and ennui".